snowplow/dbt-snowplow-web/docs/markdown/snowplow_web_base_docs.md

 {% enddocs %}

+{% docs table_base_incremental_manifest %}

+This incremental table is a manifest of the timestamp of the latest event consumed per model within the `snowplow-web` package as well as any models leveraging the incremental framework provided by the package.
+The latest event's timestamp is based off `collector_tstamp`.
+This table is used to determine what events should be processed in the next run of the model.
+{% enddocs %}

 {% docs table_base_new_event_limits %}

 This table contains the lower and upper timestamp limits for the given run of the web model.
 These limits are used to select new events from the events table.

-It is updated at the start of each run of the model by the `snowplow_incremental_pre_hook()` macro, which runs as an `on-run-start` hook.
-Please refer to the documentation for details on how this macro determines the run limits.

 {% enddocs %}